Troubleshooting flow readings for your Alicat mass flow meter or mass flow controller

 - If you are flowing dry gas, the differences in flow readings are likely the result of pressure drop.
 Every flow meter has some amount of pressure drop, especially those that use differential pressure as the measurement method.
 For example, volumetric flow readings taken with a standard Alicat flow meter may differ from those taken with one of our low pressure drop Whisper flow meters.

-- If you are using an Alicat flow instrument with a live humidity sensor (AFS or FP-25), you will see bigger differences in flow readings the higher the relative humidity or temperature is.
+- If you are using an Alicat flow instrument with a live humidity sensor (FP-25), you will see bigger differences in flow readings the higher the relative humidity or temperature is.
 This is because other flow meters do not account for the content of water vapor in the air (or gas), which physically changes how air flows.

 My mass flow readings don’t match another flow calibrator I use.